Clearing the Shopware Cache

 drwxr-xr-x 8 root root 4096 Dec 22 14:38 prod_h88fb4bafd76cee9f69dabda96a678a12

-Solution for Plesk server
+Solution for Plesk Servers

-chown -R <systemuser>:psacln /var/www/vhosts/<your-domain.com>/httpdocs/var/cache
+chown -R <system-user>:psacln /var/www/vhosts/<your-domain.de>/httpdocs/var/cache

-Verification on Plesk server after the fix
+Verification on the Plesk server after the fix

-ls -l /var/www/vhosts/<your-domain.com>/httpdocs/var/cache
+ls -l /var/www/vhosts/<your-domain.de>/httpdocs/var/cache

 total 16